 NSAM, or in the case of Mr. Gilbert, one of NSAM's subsidiaries, NorthStar Asset Management Group, Ltd, had entered into an employment agreement with each of NSAM's executive officers.
 Each employment agreement had an initial term of three years and could have been extended on an annual basis for one additional year, unless written notice not to renew the employment agreement was given by NSAM or the executive not later than 90 days prior to the expiration of the term.
 The executives' employment agreements established each executive's initial annual base salary as follows: Mr. Hamamoto - \$1,050,000; Mr. Tylis - \$600,000; Mr. Gilbert - \$600,000; Ms. Hess - \$575,000; and Mr. Lieberman - \$500,000, which amounts would have been reduced by the amount of any cash compensation paid to such executives directly by NorthStar Realty.
-Each executive agreed, pursuant to the executive's employment agreement, that, during the executive's employees, officers, consultants or joint venture partners to terminate their employment or other relationships with NSAM or any of its affiliates; and (ii) the executive would not engage in any business that competed directly with the principal businesses conducted by NSAM as of the date of the executive's termination of employment; provided that the non-compete would not apply following termination if the termination was by NSAM without cause, by the executive with good reason (provided that a change of control did not occur prior to the termination) or upon expiration of the term due to NSAM's non-renewal.
+Each executive agreed, pursuant to the executive's employment agreement, that, during the executive's employment and for a period of one year following the termination of such employment: (i) the executive would not solicit any of NSAM's or its affiliates' employees, officers, consultants or joint venture partners to terminate their employment or other relationships with NSAM or any of its affiliates; and (ii) the executive would not engage in any business that competed directly with the principal businesses conducted by NSAM as of the date of the executive's termination of employment; provided that the non-compete would not apply following termination if the termination was by NSAM without cause, by the executive with good reason (provided that a change of control did not occur prior to the termination) or upon expiration of the term due to NSAM's non-renewal.
 Additionally, the employment agreements provide for certain payments and benefits in the event of a termination of employment under certain circumstances, as described below.
+Additionally, the employment agreements provided for certain payments and benefits in the event of a termination of employment under certain circumstances, as described below.